Minimum wage for different types of work

 Example 3 A care worker has one appointment in the morning, then goes to the office to work there.
 At the office she is entitled to a 30-minute break.
 Then she goes to another appointment in the afternoon.

-Call the Pay and Work Rights Helpline for advice about the National Minimum Wage.
+Call the Acas helpline for advice about the National Minimum Wage.